jackfornaro/CSCI-2041/README.md

-# CSCI-2041 - Advanced Programming Principles in Ocaml
+# CSCI 2041 - Advanced Programming Principles in Ocaml

 Ocaml is a functional programming language used to introduce a higher-level approach to programming over complex data.
 Their representation is rather abstract when compared to other known languages (C, Java, Python).
 Concepts taught in this course were recursion, high-order thinking, infinite data objects, search-based programming, and modularity.